nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 Detaches the invoking task from ION infrastructure.
-In particular, releases handle allocated for access to ION's non-volatile database.
+In particular, releases the handle allocated for access to ION's non-volatile database.

 ---------------